UtkarshPrajapati/readmetest/README.md

 FrontEnd Developer Student at SheCodes
 --------------------------------------

-I am a pre final year student at University of Lucknow, majoring in Computer Science & Engineering.
-I am interested and actively working in the Web Development domain to expand my skill set and develop creative tools that solve real world problems.
+I am a pre-final year student at the University of Lucknow, pursuing a major in Computer Science & Engineering.
+My primary interest lies in the domain of Web Development and Coding, where I am actively working to broaden my skill set.
+I am passionate about creating innovative tools that address real-world problems and contribute to the advancement of technology.

 <br>